textpotential/bibliarchic/outline.md

 **Chapter 3: Interfacing Bible – How does our changing media landscape impact the production of bible and bible reading practices?**

 a.
 Defining Bible
 a.
-Mediating Bible - Why Bother? (from Origen to McLuhan to Foley)
+Mediating Bible - From Origen to McLuhan to Foley
 a.
 Archic Bible
     i.
 Apostolicity and Canon
     ii.
 Reformation and Return to Original Language iii.
 Constructing a Scholarly Edition - Nestle Aland iv.
 Jesus Seminar
     v.
 Inerrancy Statement
 b.
-End of the Word as We Know It (Beal)
+End of the Word as We Know It
 c.
-Bible as Book of Books (Levinas)
+Bible as Book of Books

 **Chapter 4: Materializing Anarchy – In what ways has bible operated as an anarchic interface?**